Select Page

 Do I need to withdraw my 403(b)(9) funds and close my account upon leaving my employment at the EPC?

 No, you can leave funds in your EPC 403(b)(9) account indefinitely.
 You own the account and can manage it as you please.
-You can choose your investments from 23 different investment options, as well as a brokerage window that gives you access to thousands of other investments.
-Free professional point-in-time advice on your account and investment selections is available through Fidelity by calling 877-895-5986.
-Important note: If you are a minister who qualifies for the ministerial housing allowance tax exemption, you will lose that exemption on any monies you rollover into a retirement account that is not a 403(b)(9) account.
+You can choose your investments from 23 different investment options, as well as a brokerage link that gives you access to thousands of other investments.
+There are now provisions to annuitize funds in your account as well.
+Free professional point-in-time advice on your account and investment selections is available anytime through Fidelity by calling 877-895-5986 and making an appointment.
+Important note: If you are a minister who qualifies for the ministerial housing allowance tax exemption, you will lose that exemption on any monies you rollover into a retirement account that is not a 403(b)(9).
+See Questions 18 and 19 above for additional details.

 21